tzuhsi711/bmi706_2025_project/README.md

 3) Distribution and evolution of intervention types in breast cancer trials
 4) Influence of sponsor type across study period, country, and study status

+### Main app

+All code used to generate the dashboard and render the interactive visualizations is available in `bmi706_project_streamlit.py`.

 ### Data

 All data used for this visualization is stored in the `data/` folder.